Serial killer: Thrill

-According to psychiatric reports, Michael Maria Penttilä, the so-called "serial strangler" reportedly admired the primordial, violent manhood of his teenage years.
+According to psychiatric reports, Michael Maria Penttilä, the so-called "serial strangler", admired the primordial, violent manhood of his teenage years.

 The primary motive of a thrill killer is to induce pain or terror in their victims, which provides stimulation and excitement for the killer.
 They seek the adrenaline rush provided by hunting and killing victims.
 Thrill killers murder only for the kill; usually, the attack is not prolonged, and there is no sexual aspect.
 Usually, the victims are strangers, although the killer may have followed them for a period of time.
 Thrill killers can abstain from killing for long periods of time and become more successful at killing as they refine their murder methods.
 Many attempt to commit the perfect crime and believe they will not be caught.

 Robert Hansen took his victims to a secluded area, where he would let them loose and then hunt and kill them.
 In one of his letters to San Francisco Bay Area newspapers in San Francisco, California, the Zodiac Killer wrote "[killing] gives me the most thrilling experience it is even better than getting your rocks off with a girl".
 Carl Watts was described by a surviving victim as "excited and hyper and clappin' and just making noises like he was excited, that this was gonna be fun" during the 1982 attack.
 Slashing, stabbing, hanging, drowning, asphyxiating, and strangling were among the ways Watts killed.

-Comfort (profit)
+Comfort

 Material gain and a comfortable lifestyle are the primary motives of comfort killers.
 Usually, the victims are family members and close acquaintances.
 After a murder, a comfort killer will usually wait for a period of time before killing again to allow any suspicions by family or authorities to subside.
 They often use poison, most notably arsenic, to kill their victims.
 Female serial killers are often comfort killers, although not all comfort killers are female.

 Dorothea Puente killed her tenants for their Social Security checks and buried them in the backyard of her home.
 H. H. Holmes killed for insurance and business profits.
 Puente and Holmes had previous records of crimes such as theft, fraud, non-payment of debts, embezzlement and others of a similar nature.
 Dorothea Puente was finally arrested on a parole violation, having been on parole for a previous fraud conviction.
-Contract killers ("hitmen") may exhibit similar characteristics of serial killers, but are generally not classified as such because of third-party killing objectives and detached financial and emotional incentives.
-Nevertheless, there are occasionally individuals that are labeled as both a hitman and a serial killer.
+Contract killers ("hitmen") are not classified as such because of third-party killing objectives and detached financial and emotional incentives.
+This is opposed to a comfort killer who kills for the emotional need for security and material pleasure.